 "Quantify your achievements" is the most common — and most frustrating — piece of resume advice.
 Frustrating because most people genuinely don't know the exact numbers from their last role.
 The good news: you don't always need precise numbers to write a strong, quantified-feeling bullet.
-Here's how to find, estimate, or substitute metrics for any role.
+Below you'll find 40+ real before/after examples across finance, engineering, sales, operations, marketing, HR and project management — plus the exact method for finding, estimating or substituting metrics in your own resume.

 Why quantification matters